 Chip: A happy puppy – just bigger

-Chip has spent more than 2 years in the animal shelter now – the longest time of all our lovely furry friends at SEAWF at the moment.
+Chip spent more than 2 years in the animal shelter now – the longest time of all our lovely furry friends at SEAWF at the moment.
 Why?
-We really don’t know.
+We don’t know.
 Even though he is behaving like a big puppy on the one hand, he listens well on the other.

 He has seen many dogs come and go.
 His mother, Maya, was adopted earlier in 2023.
 Open your heart and let Chippie brighten your life.

 He loves to run and play – with humans, other dogs, or on his own.
-All he needs is some space really.
+All he needs is some space.
 Oh, and he enjoys cuddles and butt scratches tremendously.
 When Chippie is happy to see you, he will swing his whole butt from left to right, wagging the tail alone just won’t do it.

 Jack: Doggy teenage mutant ninja